Tidal response beyond vacuum General Relativity with a canonical definition: Conclusion and discussion

 Our CTRFs recover most of the known results for BHs in alternative theories of gravity even though the tidal response functions in the literature were defined in a model-dependent subjective way, suggesting that the CTRF is the simplest and natural unified definition.
 Our proposal not only reorganizes previous results in a unified manner but also allows us to compare tidal responses across different setups beyond vacuum GR in a meaningful way in the future.

-We translated the theory-agnostic observational constraints for the binary-averaged quantities of TLNs and TDNs with compact binary merger events by Refs.~\cite{Narikawa:2021pak,Chia:2024bwc} into bounds for the coupling constants of EdGB, the braneworld scenario, and EFT~($\epsilon_1$) with our theoretical predictions.
-The absolute values of the resulting bounds are ten times larger than the upper bound for which the perturbative expansion of the CTRFs in the coupling constants are valid.
-We thus conclude that the current theory-agnostic observational constraints for the binary-averaged quantities cannot set meaningful bounds on the small coupling constants under the identification of the CTRFs with the tidal parameters in the waveform models.
+We argued that the ambiguities highlighted in this work may not be the source of significant issues in the interpretation of current observations under the effective identification of tidal response functions with tidal parameters incorporated in a PN gravitational waveform.
+More precisely, the current sensitivity is not sufficient to be concerned with the ambiguities.
+We demonstrated that current observations cannot impose meaningful bounds on the small coupling constants of the theories considered in this work, regardless of the ambiguities.
+To see this, we translated the theory-agnostic observational constraints for the binary-averaged tidal deformabilities of compact binary merger events by Refs.~\cite{Narikawa:2021pak,Chia:2024bwc} into bounds for the coupling constants of EdGB, the braneworld scenario, and EFT~($\epsilon_1$) with our theoretical predictions.
+The absolute values of the resulting bounds are ten times larger than the upper bound for which the perturbative expansion of the theories about the coupling constants remain valid.
+This remains true even when the tidal response functions are maximized by exploiting the ambiguities.
+Third generation detectors will improve sensitivities, and then the ambiguities would become a major concern in the absence of a consistent framework that integrates tidal responses, binary evolution, and gravitational-wave emissions.

 Let us comment on the limitations of our framework.
 Our approach relies on an approximate matching scheme of a tidally deformed body metric with a PN metric at the leading Newtonian order in vacuum GR.
 We then assume that a Newtonian potential can approximate the tidal potential of a BH.
 This remains valid for a binary system with sufficiently large separations compared to the radii of the binary constituents.
 In the vacuum GR limit, our framework recovered the vanishing BH TLNs derived in a fully relativistic setup in Ref.~\cite{Poisson:2021yau}.
 Additionally, the harmonic coordinate system used in this work is not exactly harmonic in tidally perturbed spacetimes but should still be a good approximation in a certain inspiral stage.
 It would be beneficial for a better understanding to compare the full PN order results derived in a manner similar to Ref.~\cite{Poisson:2021yau} with our Newtonian order results.